The National Housing Co-Investment Fund – Housing Construction Stream is open to:

 - keep rents for a minimum of 30% of units below 80% of the Median Market Rental rate (as described in the most recent CMHC Rental Market Survey for the market and unit type in question)

-- commit for a minimum of 20 years (from occupancy)
+- commit for a minimum of 20 years.

 Proponents will be expected to meet the minimum accessibility requirement that:

-New projects are required to achieve a 25% decrease in energy consumption and greenhouse gas (GHG) emissions relative to the most recent national building and energy codes (such as 2015 National Energy Code for Buildings or the 2015 National Building Code).
+New projects are required to achieve either a 25% decrease in energy consumption and greenhouse gas (GHG) emissions relative to the 2015 National Energy Code for Buildings or the 2015 National Building Code; OR a 15% decrease relative to the 2017 National Energy Code for Buildings.

 Note: Once your project is selected, we require a confirmation of the energy efficiency and GHG emissions reduction by a qualified energy professional.
-Learn more about Energy Efficiency requirements.
+Click here to learn more about Energy Efficiency requirements.

 When your project is selected to proceed, you may also wish to apply for Solutions Labs or Demonstrations to allow you to overcome barriers to your projects or capitalize on opportunities to improve performance and enhance outcomes.